blopker/superduper/README.md

 ### What up with the bike names?
 The bike names are randomly generated from your bike's unique ID, to make it easier to read and differentiate between multiple bikes.

+### What are the supported devices?
+Right now the app requires Android 11+ and iOS 12+.

 ## Developers
 ### Releases
 1. Update version, save.
 Don't commit.